2020 ATP Tour

 Novak Djokovic won a record-extending eighth Australian Open and 17th major overall, defeating Dominic Thiem in the final.
-Thiem defeated Alexander Zverev in a fifth-set tiebreaker to win his first major title at the US Open.
+Thiem defeated Alexander Zverev in a fifth-set tiebreaker to win his first major title at the US Open, becoming the first male player born in the 1990s to win the major and the first outside of the Big Four since 2016.
 Rafael Nadal defeated Djokovic to win a record-extending 13th French Open and record-equaling 20th major title, tying Roger Federer's all-time achievement; he did not drop a set at the tournament for a fourth time.

 The 2020 ATP Tour was the global elite men's professional tennis circuit organised by the Association of Tennis Professionals (ATP) for the 2020 tennis season.
 The 2020 ATP Tour calendar was composed of the Grand Slam tournaments (supervised by the International Tennis Federation (ITF)), the ATP Finals, the ATP Masters 1000, the ATP Cup, the ATP 500 series, the ATP 250 series, and the Davis Cup (organised by the ITF).
 Also included in the 2020 calendar were the tennis events at the Next Generation ATP Finals, and the Laver Cup, neither of which distributed ranking points.

-Several tournaments were suspended or postponed due to the COVID-19 pandemic, including the Summer Olympics in Tokyo.
+Year disrupted by COVID-19 pandemic, thus making the season pandemic-shortened.
+Several tournaments were suspended or postponed due to this, including the Summer Olympics in Tokyo.
 On 17 June 2020, ATP issued the revised calendar for Tour resumption.